 We are partnering with the University of Minnesota to provide veterinary continuing education (CE) units related to antibiotic stewardship.

-The following resources will fulfil the CE requirements of 1-hour judicious use of antibiotics outlined in chapter 875-010-0090 of the Veterinary Medical Examining Board.
+The following resources will fulfill the CE requirements of 1-hour judicious use of antibiotics outlined in chapter 875-010-0090 of the Veterinary Medical Examining Board.

 Veterinary Continuing Education (CE) Unit Opportunities